rafaelaco/istio-certification-examples/README.md

  - Use resiliency features
  - Configure failure injection

+## Securing Workloads
+Examples of how to:
+ - Understand security features of Istio
+ - Set up Istio authorization for HTTP/TCP traffic in the mesh
+ - Configure mutual TLS on mesh, namespace, and workload level

 ## How to use this project
 You need a kubernetes cluster running and configured in your context.